 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ureteral stones can appear in your left ureter or your right ureter.
-In most adults, your ureters are between 10 inches and 12 inches long.
-Stones may be near the proximal end (near the point of origin) or the distal end (away from the point of origin) of your ureter.
-The proximal end of your ureter connects to your renal pelvis.
+Stones may show up near the end of the ureter that connects to your renal pelvis.
 There’s a renal pelvis in the center of each of your kidneys, and it collects pee.
-The distal end of your ureter connects to your bladder.
+Stones may also be in the middle or end of the ureter that connects to your bladder.

 Advertisement

 Anyone can develop a ureteral stone.
-However, you’re more likely to get a ureteral stone if you:
+But you’re more likely to get a ureteral calculus if you:

-A healthcare provider will ask about your symptoms and perform a physical exam.
-They’ll also order tests to confirm the presence of ureteral stones.
+A healthcare provider will ask about your symptoms, previous history of kidney stones and other medical issues.
+They’ll perform a physical exam.
+They’ll also order tests to confirm that you have ureterolithiasis.

 Tests to diagnose ureteral stones include: